Interview by Agata Kik and CLOT Magazine

 So not literally available at all times, like the streets are, but we would love to share it in a semi-public space.
 We’re not sure if Tactology Lab is the right format or programme to have lasting, public artworks as a result, but we are definitely keeping it in mind for later projects of Sounds Like Touch.
 And the durability of artworks is a very interesting discussion, for all art that is being made, I suppose!
 How to maintain more art in a public space without getting crazy (what would happen if you present all of the artworks ever made?? :D)

 Rewire 2022 arts programme explored embodied experience in contrast to disconnected thinking.
 What are your approaches to affect and physical presence in your practice and the role sound has in augmenting the virtuality of the mind with the experience of the physical in general?

-Your practice is very much about the physical contact with an instrument and so how does electronic technology figure out in your work? meaning the integration of your work with Roald’s?
+Your practice is very much about physical contact with an instrument, so how does electronic technology figure out in your work?
+Meaning the integration of your work with Roald’s?
 How do you balance between calculability and unpredictability in your work?

 There’s a lot in this answer, I notice!
 But it’s a big theme to me that interests me endlessly.

 And what are the workshop participants’ responses to the workshops?
 What’s people’s behaviour when interacting with the instruments?
 Is there any difference between musicians and non-musicians?